About our analysis

 Confidence intervals

-As the values we present are estimates in most cases, this means there is a degree of uncertainty over how likely they are to reflect the true value in the population.
+As the values we show are estimates in most cases, there is some uncertainty over how likely they are to reflect the true value in the population.
 We use confidence intervals to represent this degree of uncertainty.

 According to the ONS: "A confidence interval gives an indication of the degree of uncertainty of an estimate and helps to decide how precise a sample estimate is.
 It specifies a range of values likely to contain the unknown population value.
 These values are defined by lower and upper limits.
 The width of the interval depends on the precision of the estimate and the confidence level used.
 A greater standard error will result in a wider interval; the wider the interval, the less precise the estimate is."

-Read more about confidence intervals and dealing with uncertainty on the ONS website.
+Read more about confidence intervals on the ONS website: Uncertainty and how we measure it for our surveys.

 Rounding rules

 We follow a general rule of rounding upwards to the nearest whole number.
-In some cases, we provide 1 or 2 decimal points when the numbers are small, when the decimal point might make a difference to the interpretation, or when we are presenting financial data, such as hourly earnings.
+In some cases, we provide 1 or 2 decimal places when the numbers are small, when the decimal place might make a difference to the interpretation, or when we are presenting financial data, such as hourly earnings.